Leadership, Ethics & Citizenship Department

 LEC612‒ Doctorate Practicum Internship

-Practicums allow doctoral students to participate in an ongoing ministry in order to bring training and new perspective through actual and substantial experience.
+Practicums allow doctoral students to participate in an ongoing ministry in order to bring training as well as new and deeper perspective through practical and substantial experience.